 What are you doing to help rough sleepers in the area?

 Our Outreach Team runs a Rough Sleeper Initiative programme, which works with rough sleepers to provide their basic needs, support them with referrals to other agencies and try to help them find suitable accommodation.
 Any referrals about rough sleepers come through to us via Streetlink, and a member of our team will then pay them a visit.
-We have 6 rooms which are kept for temporary emergency use by the Outreach Team for any referrals they deem appropriate.
+We have a number of rooms which are kept for temporary emergency use by the Outreach Team for any referrals they deem appropriate.
+Our aim is to then move people from here into more permanent accommodation within the CHESS system.

 Why are people still sleeping rough in Chelmsford?